IDE-installers/atom-linux-installer/README.md

 # About
-A simple bash script to install [Atom](https://atom.io/) IDE on Linux.
+A simple bash script to install [Atom](https://atom.io/) on Linux.

-It contains commands to install Atom from [here](https://flight-manual.atom.io/getting-started/sections/installing-atom/#platform-linux).
+It contains shell commands to install Atom from [here](https://flight-manual.atom.io/getting-started/sections/installing-atom/#platform-linux).

 If you don't want to type commands to install Atom in your terminal, let this script to do it for you.